markmandel/recommendation-neo4j/presentation/markdown.md

 ???

-- Collaborative filtering: take ratings and make recommendations based similar users behavior
+- Collaborative filtering: use ratings to make recommendations based on users behavior (social graph)
 - Categorisation: Requires deep knowledge of the inventory of products.
 Each item must be profiled/rated.
 - Categorisation => Content based approach
 ---